Flotomate/product_docs/source/service-catalog/creating-a-template.rst

 - Tasks of one stage is visible at a time.

+**Create a Scenario**

+We can create scenarios specifically for Requests created using the Template.
+A scenario is a set of actions ,when applied, that can modify a ticket.
+We can create n number of scenarios in a template each with its own set of conditions.

+- Under the Scenario tab, click on **Create a Scenario**.

+- Create a scenario in the new page.
+Learn :ref:`how to create a scenario <Create a Scenario>`.

+After creating the scenario, we can enforce the scenario on Request tickets created using the template. :ref:`Learn more <Enforcing a Scenario>`.

 Now we are done with everything.
 We have two options now: either publish the Template or leave it as Draft.
 We publish the Template using the **Publish** button.
 The Template gets activated.